Banks Teases Fans With Potential New Music While Posing Topless

-Jillian Banks, who goes by the stage name Banks teased fans with potential new music.
+Jillian Banks, who goes by the stage name Banks, teased fans with potential new music.

 The Orange County, California born singer-songwriter shared a photo to her Instagram page where she appeared topless with the caption saying something was coming Monday, April 29.